Dr Aron Mazel

 - David Selnick: Assessing the Sufficiency of the 1954 Convention for the Protection of Cultural Property in the Event of Armed Conflict and its Protocols to Address the Character of Modern Conflict.

-- Mazel AD, Duggan M. At the confluence of history: Junction Shelter in Didima Gorge, South Africa.
-African Archaeological Review 2018.
+- Mazel AD.
+At the confluence of history: Junction Shelter in Didima Gorge, South Africa.
+TBC 2019.
 In Preparation.

 - Mazel AD, Giesen MJ, Lewis P. Engagement and Management: Developing a monitoring toolkit to assist in decision making for open-air rock art.
 TBC 2018.
 In Preparation.